sybrew/the-seo-framework/readme.txt

 In the meantime, you can disable SEO for the unwanted entries via the "General SEO Settings" under "Exclusions."

+= Why aren't focus keywords included? =

+[Google warns](https://support.google.com/webmasters/answer/66358) about the keyword stuffing approach implemented by some other SEO plugins.
+It forces users to write unnatural content, and it can have adverse effects on your site's ranking.

+Modern search engines use AI to understand the context of your articles.
+This means that as long as you write relevant content, you shouldn't have to worry about keywords.

+However, we implemented the same API Google uses to help you find appropriate synonyms and inflections for your keywords.
+This functionality is part of our premium suite of extensions.

 = What do the application/ld+json scripts do? =

 The JSON-LD scripts are search engine helpers that tell search engines how to connect and index the site.
 We do this via the Schema.org standard.